Dix206/flutter_admin_tool/README.md

-# Flutter CMS
+# Flutter Flat

-Flutter CMS is a package that helps you set up an admin tool to create content for your backend just by defining the structure of your objects and the methods to handle the crud operations.
+Flutter Flat is a package that helps you set up an admin tool to create content for your backend just by defining the structure of your objects and the methods to handle the crud operations.

 IMPORTANT: This package is in early stages and not very well tested so far.
 Use it on your own risk.